Measuring Student Behavioral Engagement using Histogram of Actions: Introduction

-In this work, we focus on automatically measuring the behavioral engagement through student body movement.
-Students’ actions can indicate if a student is on-task or off-task during the lecture.
-Actions, such as taking notes, typing on laptop, and raising hand are performed by an engaged student who is on-task.
-On the other hand, actions such as playing with mobile, eating/drinking, and checking time are usually performed by an unengaged student who is off-task.
-Hence, the recognition of student actions is an essential step towards the classification of student's behavioral engagement.
+Since 2016, our team has focused on researching students’ engagement using non-intrusive means that do not overwhelm the class setting or constitute a burden on students or their teacher~\cite{alkabbany2019measuring,farag2021toward, alkabbany2023experimental}.
+In this work, we focus on automatically measuring behavioral engagement through student body movement.
+Students’ actions can indicate whether a student is on- or off-task during the lecture.
+Usually, an engaged student takes notes, types on a laptop, and raises hands more frequently than a disengaged student who performs off-task actions such as playing with mobile, eating/drinking, and checking time.
+Hence, the recognition of student actions is an essential step toward the classification of student's behavioral engagement.
+We have to highlight that classrooms should be a friendly environment in which students can do actions such as drink, check time, etc., and they are still considered to be engaged in the lecture.
+However, such actions can be done with much less frequency than disengaged students do.
+Therefore, we depend on the histogram of actions that encodes how frequently a student does an action to classify the student's engagement.